 Tackle the surf or dip your toes in the lake

-Cool off on a warm day with a dip in the lake or on one of the spectacular beaches on Lake Macquarie’s more than 30 kilometres of coastline.
+Cool off on a warm day with a dip in the lake or on one of the spectacular beaches on Lake Macquarie’s more than 30 kilometers of coastline.
 Swim between the flags at one of the four patrolled beaches up and down the coast: Redhead Beach, Blacksmiths Beach, Caves Beach and Catherine Hill Bay.

 Seek out the perfect break at renowned surfing spots like Redhead Beach, Blacksmiths Beach and Nine Mile Beach, as well as at Hams Beach, Caves Beach and Catherine Hill Bay south of the Swansea Channel.
-New to surfing?
-Pick up riding skills with Newcastle Surf School or Women Soulful Surf, which both operate at Caves Beach and Blacksmiths Beach.

 Fish for your supper